-NOTAMS and TFRs
+NOTAMS and TFRs (Airspace Restrictions)

 NOTAMS

-Notices to Air Missions
+(Notices to Air Missions)

-Examples of hazards or changes could include runway closures, weather alerts, or restricted airspace due to events like airshows.
 Since NOTAMs are issued in real time, they help pilots adjust their flight plans or operations accordingly to avoid unsafe situations.

-Compliance and Timing of NOTAMs:
+Compliance and Timing:

 Compliance:

-Pilots are required to be aware of any NOTAMs affecting their route of flight, whether for hazards, airspace restrictions, or other operational changes.
+• Pilots are required to be aware of any NOTAMs affecting their route of flight, whether for hazards, airspace restrictions, or other operational changes.
 However, pilots are not prohibited from flying in areas affected by NOTAMs unless specifically restricted.

 Timing of NOTAMs:

-NOTAMs can be classified based on how long they remain valid.
+• NOTAMs can be classified based on how long they remain valid.
 This can help pilots understand whether a NOTAM is a temporary issue or a more long-term operational change.

-• Short-term NOTAMs:
+Short-term NOTAMs:

 • These are issued for temporary hazards or changes that will only impact the airspace or flight path for a short period.
 For example, a runway closure for a few hours or a temporary weather warning.

-• Long-term NOTAMs:
+Long-term NOTAMs:

 • These are issued for ongoing conditions that may affect flight operations over an extended period.
 Examples include construction projects near airports or long-term airspace restrictions.